Texas HOA Architectural Committee Guidelines + the Ultimate Review Checklist

 Enforcing the Texas HOA architectural committee guidelines: Ensuring compliance with the rules is essential for maintaining the community's uniformity, appeal, and enhancing property values.

-Assessing current standards: ACC/ARC members constantly evaluate the existing standards and make suggestions for changes to the HOA or COA board if necessary.
+Assessing current standards: ACC/ARC members constantly evaluate the existing standards and make suggestions for changes to the HOA board if necessary.

 What powers does an HOA architectural committee have?Your ACC or ARC’s authority—the do's and don'ts—is outlined in your association’s governing documents.
 Some HOAs have ARCs that actually make the final architectural decisions, while others reserve that power solely for the HOA board.
 If it’s ultimately the board’s call, the HOA architectural review committee responsibilities entail reviewing applications and making recommendations based on the community's standards.

 The committee’s architectural review process also depends on the type of community association.
-For example, in COAs, exterior architectural alterations are a no-go.
+For example, in condo owners associations (COAs), exterior architectural alterations are a no-go.
 In this case, the ACC/ARC will focus on interior modifications (think: plumbing and electrical systems), as well as exterior additions like EV charging stations, solar panel installations, etc.

 The key to an effective ACC or ARC is having members who are dedicated – they should have in-depth knowledge of your association’s architectural guidelines and processes and have a shared goal of continuous growth.
 Members should also proactively seek ongoing education in Texas HOA architectural committee guidelines and processes.